 The Oklahoma City area is blessed with several good German restaurants, and in some ways it is difficult to determine which is the best.
-Ingrid’s Kitchen in the northwest part of Oklahoma City, though, definitely has the advantage of being more accessible to those of us who have a long drive to Choctaw or Moore for some of the other good choices.
-Even those who are willing to go anywhere would want to come to Ingrid’s for its excellent food and some specialties that are not found at the other restaurants.
+Ingrid’s Kitchen in the northwest part of Oklahoma City, though, definitely has the advantage of being more accessible to those who live in Oklahoma City rather than one of the far flung suburbs such as Moore.
+Even those for whom distance is not an issue would want to come to Ingrid’s for its excellent food and some specialties that are not found at the other restaurants.
 (Note: as of 2019 Old Germany in Choctaw is permanently closed, so the number of other German food choices seems to be dwindling).

 One thing I appreciate about Ingrid’s is that it allows customers to eat German food on a more regular basis without having to wait for a special occasion.
 Many of the other restaurants seem to be more of the variety where you want to sit down, enjoy a big meal, and have a beer.
 You can do this at Ingrid’s as well, but Ingrid’s specializes in sandwiches, lunch plates, and deli items.
 In the past Ingrid’s was only open for breakfast and lunch, but has now started serving dinner as well.
 I also think Ingrid’s is the place to go if you are on a budget, but by the time I pick up some desserts and other items from the deli case this may not turn out to be much of a saving.